kmzurita/ACMEInternshipExercise/README.md

   [Apache Netbeans](https://netbeans.apache.org/download/index.html "Apache Netbeans")

-After getting Apache Netbeans successfully installed in your computer you just have to follow this steps:
+After getting Apache Netbeans successfully installed in your computer you just have to follow these steps:

   1. Download the github repository.
   2. Open Apache Netbeans IDE.